Contact

 Type 2 and prediabetes symptoms can be hard to identify, which makes the importance of finding out if you have any risk factors for diabetes much higher.
 If you have any of the risk factors listed below, make sure to contact your healthcare provider to get your blood work done and sign up for the MedWatcher app that can help you identify your conditions and find expert advice immediately.

-The MedWatcher helps me to better assess my state of health.
-I see how other people are doing with my illness and that makes me feel good!
+MedWatcher helps me to better assess my state of health.
+I see how other people are doing with my condition and that gives me a good feeling!

-It's great that now I have MedWatcher where I can check all my medications and illnesses.
-I no longer need 10 more, but have my personal companion with me.
+I think it's great that with MedWatcher I have an app with which I can check all my medications and illnesses.
+Now I don't need 10 more, but have my personal companion with me.

 I have often felt lonely with my illness.
-It's nice to know that you're not alone!
+It is nice to know that you are not alone!

 Similarly to type 2 diabetes, you fall into the risk category if you fall under one or more risk categories below: